 Work in sprints, focus on a taking down a number of tasks or one really large one and then take a break.
-We were trained our whole life that we should work our shifts and only take a short break; as a founder your shift never ends so get used to putting a few breaks into your day to stay recharged.
+We have trained our whole life that we should work our shifts and only take a short break; as a founder, your shift never ends so get used to putting a few breaks into your day to stay recharged.

 Pick up a book, watch an episode of something on Netflix, go for a short walk, something that takes your mind to a place where you aren’t thinking about what comes next.
 These short breaks can help arm you with the surge of energy you need to keep moving forward.

 This one was the hardest for me and I think it might be for a lot of hustlers.

 You want to make the most of your time and you want to make an impact, this can lead to a schedule full of distractions that will take you away from your core work.
 Learn to say “No” so you can focus down on what you really need to be doing.